spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/take-snapshot-of-vm.md

 ---
 sidebar_label: "Take a VM Snapshot"
 title: "Take a Snapshot of the VM"
-description: "Learn how to snapshot a VM using Palette Virtual Machine Orchestrator.."
+description: "Learn how to snapshot a VM using Palette Virtual Machine Orchestrator."
 icon: " "
 hide_table_of_contents: false
 sidebar_position: 30